Patient and resident experience

 While we work to earn 100 per cent satisfaction in all our areas of care, we recognize earning confidence is a process, one that requires investment from us all and led by the needs of our patients.

-Survey results are reviewed quarterly and/or annually and shared with St. Joseph’s Quality Council and other leadership committees comprised of key staff, physicians, and patient and family representatives.
+Survey results are reviewed on an ongoing basis, quarterly and/or annually and shared with St. Joseph’s Quality Council and other leadership committees comprised of key staff, physicians, and patient and family representatives.
 Based on the findings, these councils and committees develop, implement and evaluate initiatives in order to address areas for improvement.

 Veterans care